krakenjs/anemone-machina/README.md

 - `docType`: \<String> - a string that can be used as a doctype (_Default: `<!DOCTYPE html>`_).
                         (docType might not make sense if you are rendering partials/sub page components, in that case you can pass an empty string as docType)
-- `routesFilePath`: \<String> - path for the file that contains the react router routes. react-engine uses this behind the scenes to reload the routes file in cases where [express's app property](http://expressjs.com/api.html#app.set) `view cache` is false, this way you don't need to restart the server every time a change is made in the view files or routes file.
+- `routesFilePath`: \<String> - path for the file that contains the react router routes. anemone-machina uses this behind the scenes to reload the routes file in cases where [express's app property](http://expressjs.com/api.html#app.set) `view cache` is false, this way you don't need to restart the server every time a change is made in the view files or routes file.
 - `renderOptionsKeysToFilter`: \<Array> - an array of keys that need to be filtered out from the data object that gets fed into the react component for rendering. [more info](#data-for-component-rendering)
 - `performanceCollector`: \<Function> - to collects [perf stats](#performance-profiling)